-Head of power to Delegate: Power that enables a delegation to be made Local Government Act 1995: s.5.42 Delegation of some powers or duties to the CEO s.5.43 Limitations on delegations to the CEO Express Power or Duty Local Government Act 1995: Delegated: Section 3.27 A local government may perform its general functions of the things prescribed in Schedule 3.2 of the Act on land, even though the land is not local government property and the local government does not have consent to do it.
-Function: The Chief Executive Officer is delegated the power to carry out things This is a precis only. prescribed in Schedule 3.2 even though the land is not local Delegates must act with government property and the local government does not have consent full understanding of the to do it. legislation and conditions relevant to this delegation.
+Head of power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made Express Power or Duty Local Government Act 1995: Delegated: Section 3.27

+A local government may perform its general functions of the things prescribed in Schedule 3.2 of the Act on land, even though the land is not local government property and the local government does not have consent to do it.
+Function: The Chief Executive Officer is delegated the power to carry out things This is a precis only. prescribed in Schedule 3.2 even though the land is not local Delegates must act with government property and the local government does not have consent full understanding of the to do it legislation and conditions relevant to this delegation.
 Council Conditions on Nil. this Delegation: Express Power to Sub- Local Government Act 1995: Delegate: s.5.44 CEO may delegate some powers and duties to other employees